|New York Statues|

 East Greenbush, NY

-Davey Crockett was originally located at Frontier Town, a 1950s Wild West theme park in North Hudson, NY.
+Davy Crockett was originally located at Frontier Town, a 1950s Wild West theme park in North Hudson, NY.
 The park closed in 1998.
 This statue now stands at the entrance of Adirondack Animal Land.
 For more, see this website. [map]

 This statue of the Michelin Man and Bubbles the Dog was a wood-carving.
 It was installed in front of Grand Premier Tire & Wheel when this photo was taken in 2010.
 By 2014, the statue was gone.

 The Knight statue was located at Popek's Books.
 It was about 12 feet tall and looks like it had been here for many years.
 This photo is from 2005.
 The statue was still there in 2012.
 In 2014, Popek's moved.
 By 2015, the statue was gone.
-These knights were mass-produced and appear all over the country.

 Mayfield, NY (now Amsterdam, NY)

 The Leather Guy was built by Rod Shutt in 1971.
-The 24 foot tall statue represented Steve Alvord, the owner of Alvord's House of Leather.
+The 24-foot-tall statue represented Steve Alvord, the owner of Alvord's House of Leather.
 The top two photos are from around 2001 and show the statue in front of the renamed store, the Adirondack Leather Shop.
 In 2006, the statue was moved into storage.
 In 2010, the statue reappeared, completely restored, at the entrance to town.
 He advertises for a log homes manufacturer.
 The statue held his glasses in his right hand when these photos were taken.
 The glasses had disappeared by 2014.
 In 2016, the statue was moved to the Wildlife Sports & Educational Museum in Amsterdam, NY.
 For more, see this website. [map]

 For more statues created by Shutt, see this page.